wp-plugins/fiat-alert-bar/readme.txt

 == Frequently Asked Questions ==

+= Where will the alert appear? =

+The alert appears wherever you choose!
+Simply embed the shortcode `[fiatalert]` in a page or post or embed `<?php echo do_shortcode('[fiatalert]');?>` in a template file.
+No alert will be visible on your website until you create one using the "Alerts" menu in the dashboard.

 = How do I edit the style of the alert? =

 For more customization, override the styling of the classes `.fiat-alert` and `.fiat-alert h3` in your stylesheet.
 Use `!important` if necessary.